AcademySoftwareFoundation/tac/process/best_practices_badge.md

 The goal here is for the project to define its security process and scope for the project.
 A good example of such a document is from [curl](https://curl.se/libcurl/security.html).

 ### The project MUST use at least one static analysis tool with rules or approaches to look for common vulnerabilities in the analyzed language or environment, if there is at least one FLOSS tool that can implement this criterion in the selected language.
 ### If the software produced by the project includes software written using a memory-unsafe language (e.g., C or C++), then at least one dynamic tool (e.g., a fuzzer or web application scanner) MUST be routinely used in combination with a mechanism to detect memory safety problems such as buffer overwrites.
-If the project does not produce software written in a memory-unsafe language, choose not applicable" (N/A)."
+If the project does not produce software written in a memory-unsafe language, choose not applicable (N/A).

 ## Gold